j-white/opennms-stress-tools/pgbench/README.md

 ## Database schema

-The database schema in `init-opennms.sql` was dump for a Horizon 19.0.0-SNAPSHOT installatio using the following command:
+The database schema in `init-opennms.sql` was dumped from Horizon 19.0.0-SNAPSHOT installation using the following command:

 ```sh
 pg_dump -U opennms -C opennms